Rahullkumr/excelrflutter/day4.md

 - `extends` keyword is used to extend the abstract class
 - abstract method is a method without body
 - can not create object of abstract class
-- whenever you extend the abstract class, you have to implement all the abstract methods
+- whenever you extend the abstract class:
+    - Compulsory: to implement abstract methods but non abstract methods are optional
 - abstract class can have abstract methods and non abstract methods
 - Abstract classes can have constructors.
 - A class can extend only one abstract class (since dart doesn't support multiple inheritance)

 > eg: If you want to work at Google, you need to follow some protocols.

 ```dart
     abstract class GoogleCompany{